What is cord blood banking?

 Protection

-Your baby’s cord blood is their perfect biological match, which means treatments can take place without risk of rejection.
+Your baby’s cord blood is their perfect biological match, which means treatments that can use a person’s own cells carry no risk of rejection.
 It is also possible siblings and parents can use the sample too.

 Cord blood is a perfect match